zhz503/CV/README.md

 # CV
-This is about my personal resume
+This is my personal resume.
+pdf file is here: